a-b-street/docs/book/src/project/retrospective/README.md

 # The A/B Street Retrospective

-I want to reflect on what I've been working on for the past 3+ years.
+I want to reflect on what I've been working on for the past 3+ years, as of September 2021.

 <!-- toc -->